weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **A.** No.  The kustomize file in the cluster can refer to you application directory directly.

-**Q. When creating a cluster usig MCCP where are my CAPI manifests stored?**
+**Q. When creating a cluster using MCCP where are my CAPI manifests stored?**

 **A.** The are stored in a special application named `capi`.
 They are named based on the cluster name you give.